browser-packages/array-sort/README.md

 myArray.sort();
 ```

-It also behaves as engine's native method, that means that you could provide a `function` to run on each iteration:
+It also has exacly the same behaviors as engine's native method, meaning that you could provide a `function` to run on each iteration:
 ```js
 require( 'bp-array-sort' ).prototify();